The concentration in philosophy consists of 10 courses:

 This course will explore issues in the metaphysics and ethics of life and death.
 Some examples of questions to be explored will be: What is death, and what attitudes should we take towards it?
 Is death a bad thing?
 Should we fear death?
 Do we owe duties to the dead?
 Can the dead be harmed?
 Is life valuable no matter what?
 What makes life valuable?
 How exactly should we define an act of suicide?
 Is suicide morally permissible?
 Readings will be taken from a variety of philosophical ages and traditions.
 (Proseminar.)
 Maximum enrollment, 16.
 Douglas Edwards.

 What is a self?
 Does each person have one?
 Does each person have only one?
 How is the self related to the soul?
 Is it unchanging or in constant flux?
 What is the relationship between the self and the body?
 Examination of personal identity, the self and the soul as these topics are addressed in traditional philosophical texts, literature and neuropsychology.
 (Oral Presentations.)
 (Proseminar.)
-Open to first years and sophomores.
+Open to first years in the fall.
+Open to first years and sophomores in the spring.
 Maximum enrollment, 16.
+Janack.

 121F The Pursuit of Happiness.